shrinerb/shrine/doc/plugins/derivatives.md

 # }
 ```

-The `Shrine.derivatives` method accepts data as a hash (stringified or
+Like `Shrine.uploaded_file`, the `Shrine.derivatives` method accepts data as a
-symbolized) or a JSON string.
+hash (stringified or symbolized) or a JSON string.

 ## Instrumentation